See main article: 2022 French Open.

 Stefanos Tsitsipas' fourth-round loss guaranteed a first-time French Open finalist from the bottom half of the draw, with Ruud emerging as that finalist.[16]
 Holger Rune became the first Danish man to reach a major singles quarterfinal in the Open Era.[17]

 This was the first edition of the French Open to feature a tiebreak (10-point) in the fifth set when the match reached 6 games all.[18]
 [19] [20] Camilo Ugo Carabelli and Aslan Karatsev became the first players to contest this tiebreak in the main draw in their first-round match.[21]
 This tournament marked the first time since the 2002 Australian Open that Feliciano López failed to qualify for the main draw of a major, ending his record streak of 79 consecutive major appearances.[22]
-It was also the final professional tournament for former world No. 5 and 2008 Australian Open runner-up Jo-Wilfried Tsonga, who lost in the first round to Ruud.[23]
+It was also the last Grand Slam appearance for former world No. 6 Gilles Simon, losing in the 3rd round and final professional tournament for former world No. 5 and 2008 Australian Open runner-up Jo-Wilfried Tsonga, who lost in the 1st round to Ruud.[23]

 The following are the seeded players.
 Seedings are based on ATP rankings as of 16 May 2022.
 Rankings and points before are as of 23 May 2022.